bitcoincashorg/bitcoincash.org/spec/2018-nov-upgrade.md

 ## Canonical Transaction Order

-With the exception of the coinbase transaction, transactions within a block shall be sorted by Transaction ID in ascending order.
-The coinbase transaction shall be the first transaction in a block.
+With the exception of the coinbase transaction, transactions within a block MUST be sorted in numerically ascending order of the transaction id, interpreted as 256-bit little endian integers.
+The coinbase transaction MUST be the first transaction in a block.

 ## OpCodes